 To do this, various software packages and/or techniques can be used.
 Hand-painting the textures or even using real photographs to create a detailed or realistic appearance are among the options by which a texture artist can add texture to a model.

-In this article we’re going to take a look at the texturing process as a part of production stage.
+In this article, we’re going to take a look at the texturing process as a part of the production stage.

 What is texturing in 3d animation?